 The more severe cases can get you fined if you obstruct important vehicle access like fire engines, handicapped lots, breakdown or delivery services, etc.

 If you block one of these, you might get a very rude awakening during the night.
 Also, look around to see if there are any food outlets, pubs, or clubs in close proximity that might attract rowdy people and ruin your serene getaway.
+To make sure you are more prepared for your trip, it helps to put together a checklist, so that you don’t find yourself missing critical camping items for a short camping trip or however long.

 3. Pay Attention to Parking Restrictions